wiggitywhitney/mcp-commit-story/engineering-mcp-journal-spec-final.md

 - Commit hash, message, files touched

 ## Reflections
-- Only include reflections manually added by human using `mcp-journal add-reflection`
+- Only include reflections manually added by human using `mcp-commit-story add-reflection`
 - Never infer or generate reflections from chat context
 ```